 Weizenbaum did prepare at least a few other ELIZA scripts, such as (keeping with the mental health theme) one for a paranoid schizophrenic, but these apparently did not have quite the same magic, and aren’t much remembered today.
-UPDATE: Actually, as Nick points out in the comments below, we have no evidence that Weisenbaum developed any scripts other than “Doctor.”
+UPDATE: Actually, as Nick points out in the comments below, we have no evidence that Weizenbaum developed any scripts other than “Doctor.”

 Even if we confine ourselves to “Doctor,” the famous script I included above is something of a best-case scenario.
 Weizenbaum, usually quite sober about these things, was stretching the truth considerably when he called it a “typical conversation” in his article.
-There inevitably comes a point in any ELIZA session that continues for any length of the time when the programs says something that clearly reveals it to be the elaborate parlor trick that it really is.
+There inevitably comes a point in any ELIZA session that continues for any length of time when the program says something that clearly reveals it to be the elaborate parlor trick that it really is.
 Such breakdowns are at least as common as the several surprisingly apropos responses in the transcript above.